-6.4.
-Enhanced due diligence checks undertaken on businesses, for-profit entities and unincorporated associations must include requesting information about the entity directly from the donor which should be corroborated by an independent regulated professional in the UK.

-6.5.
-Information must be obtained and verified relating to the names of the board of directors, partners or equivalent management body responsible for its operations.

-6.6.
-Reasonable measures will be undertaken to understand the ownership and control structure of the entity, trust, company, foundation or other legal arrangement including identifying the beneficial owner.
-Where beneficial owners are a trust, company, foundation or similar legal arrangement, reasonable steps will be taken to understand the structure.

 6.7.
-Limited companies and LLPs must provide the Party, on request, with original or certified copies of documentation demonstrating that donations do not exceed net profits after tax based on revenue generated in the UK within the preceding two years.
+Enhanced due diligence checks undertaken on unincorporated associations and businesses will include, but may not be limited to, requesting information about the entity directly from the donor, which should be corroborated by an independent regulated professional in the UK.

 6.8.
-An individual providing a donation will still be representing the entity in question and due diligence checks should therefore be carried out on both the individual and the entity in question, as appropriate to the level of risk.
+Information will be obtained and verified relating to the names of the board of directors, partners or equivalent management body responsible for its operations.

 6.9.
-The Party will take reasonable measures to understand the background and purpose of the donation, which may include seeking additional independent information to corroborate information provided by donors.
+The Party will verify the ownership and control structure of the entity, trust, company, foundation or other legal arrangement, including identifying the beneficial owner.

 6.10.
+Limited companies and LLPs will provide the Party, on request, with original or certified copies of documentation demonstrating that donations do not exceed net profits after tax based on revenue generated in the UK within the preceding two years.

+6.11.
+Due diligence checks should be carried out on both the donor and any representative or intermediary engaging with the Party on its behalf, as appropriate to the level of risk.

+6.12.
+The Party will verify the background and purpose of the donation or loan, which may include seeking additional independent information to corroborate information provided by donors.

+6.13.
 The Party will verify whether the legal entity or its parent company make use of trust arrangements, complex corporate structures including circular ownership structures, shell companies and trust structures to disguise beneficial ownership information.